-The Ancient Megalithic Stones near Bristol not even the locals have heard of!
+Ancient Megalithic Stones near Bristol that even the locals haven’t heard of!

 Historians have found archaeological evidence of human remains in Bristol that date back some 250,000BCE to 400,000BCE.
 This period is the very early years of the so-called “Stone-Age.”

 To be fair, the ancients of this period were using a lot of stone.
 However, we are not entirely sure what they were using these mysterious stone structures for.
 Perhaps Stanton Drew offers some answers…

 South-West England is a hot-bed for lower Palaeolithic finds although little is known about the peoples that lived here.